ADBond/bga-calypso/README.md

   * ~~want to think about how to nicely signify teams - see e.g. Phat for nice approach~~
   * teams through some light colours, and put in player boxes upstairs (with trump suits)
 * When someone wins trick, do I want to say why? (e.g. player lead their trump suit etc.)??
 FFT
+  * will be tracking this for stats, so should be easy to add in.
+Probably as a log option?
 * ~~Renounce indicators~~
   * ~~as a gameoption setting~~
 * ~~Direction stuff - should be relative to player!
 Don't forget to update this!~~